Alpenglow88/oTTo/README.md

 ## **Credit where credit is due**

-OTTO could not have been put together without the help of many people along the way.
+oTTo could not have been put together without the help of many people along the way.

 This isn't complete or perfect but hey, nothing ever is!
-If you want to contribute to OTTO that would be great!
+If you want to contribute to oTTo that would be great!
 Please do contribute in any way that makes this a better tool or teaching/learning aid :blush: All we ask is that you follow the normal kind of things, [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing](CONTRIBUTING.MD) and then you can win a place on the coveted List of Contributors! (*"ooo, it's so shiny!"*)

 Contributors: